 Relationship break-down is a difficult time for separating couples.
 It may not be easy for you to agree on financial and practical matters especially where children are involved.
 You may be confused and scared about the practicalities of parenting separately, wondering how the children will cope with the break-up and what the future arrangements for them will be.
 Your future finances, division of property and what options might be available are also going to be important factors for discussion.

 By participating in the mediation process, the overall expense of the relationship breakdown will be dramatically reduced both as to cost and emotional trauma.

 In the privacy of your structured sessions, your mediator using skills as a trained Resolution Mediator combined with a thorough understanding of family law, will act in a fair and balanced way to support you and your partner equally.
-Your mediator will assist you both to establish and maintain a good line of communication, to ensure that each of you gets an equal opportunity to raise issues of concern and to guide you both to find your own workable and sustainable arrangements so that you can face your new future roles with confidence.
+Your mediator will assist you both to establish and maintain a good line of communication, to ensure that each of you gets an equal opportunity to raise issues of concern and to guide you both to find your own workable and sustainable arrangements to enable you to face your new future roles with confidence.

-At the end of the process when you and your former partner have reached agreement, your mediator will produce a legally privileged Memorandum of Understanding recording these agreements together with an open Financial Statement which you can take to your solicitors to put into a legally binding agreement which either the court can be asked to approve on divorce or which can become a binding legal separation agreement.
+At the end of the process when you and your former partner have reached agreement, your mediator will produce a legally privileged Memorandum of Understanding recording these agreements together with an open Financial Statement which is a record of your financial circumstances.
+These two documents will form the basis of a legally binding Consent Order or Separation Agreement.

 For more information on mediation, please take a look at Resolution – what is mediation?

 Liz Brown FMCA is a highly experienced family mediator with her specialist field being direct consultation with children.
 Liz sensitively engages with children of separated parents to ascertain their feelings and wishes.
 This is particularly helpful to parents who are uncertain as to their proposed childcare arrangements once they are separated or perhaps where a conflicting view between them exists.